nytud/emtsv/README.md

 - `emZero`: a module for inserting zero pronouns (subjects, objects and possessors) into dependency parsed sentences
 - `emBERT` (`bert-ner`, `bert-basenp`, `bert-np`): module that wraps NER and NP chunker models based on BERT and other pre-trained models
 - `emIOBUtils`: a module for converting among IOB representations and fixing invalid label sequences the present one
+- `emGATEConv`: a module for converting the output TSV format to GATE XML.
+The purpose of the module is to help the transition of http://e-magyar.hu form GATE to emtsv, therefore only the minimal required featureset is implemented

 The following presets are defined as shorthands for the common tasks: